 Have you ever been wondering if you should actually wash your belt or not?
 In Japan, nobody asks this, but in the West, it is quite common to be told that "traditionally, with washing your belt you would wash away your practice experience" or something like that.
 That is nonsense.
-Belts can and should be washed like all your trainings equipment, or at least once in a while.
+Belts can and should be washed like all your training equipment, or at least once in a while.
 Respect the same washing indications as listed above for the Dogi.
-And note: Your belt probably shrinks up to 10 cm - but will stretch back into almost its original length when tying.
+And note: Your belt may probably shrink up to 10 cm - but will stretch back into almost its original length when tying.

-Machine washing at 30°C maximum.
+Washing machine at 30°C maximum.